[Must-see for beginners] What is hardware? A simple explanation with all the technical terms you need to understand!

 Overall image

-we will now briefly explain the overall picture of each piece of hardware.
+let's conclude with a brief overview of the overall structure of each piece of hardware.

-I explained that the CPU is the brain, the memory is on the desk, and the hard disk is in the drawer.
+I explained it by comparing the CPU to the brain, memory to the desk, and the hard drive to a drawer.
 It

-may be easier to understand if you imagine the process of reading a book.
+might be easier to understand if you imagine the whole process as "reading a book."

 If we explain the process using a book as an example of data, the order would be as follows: